jacknugent/me/resume.md

 **June 2022 – Present**
 Washington, DC

-- As a Senior Engineer, I implement major architectural changes across our tech stack.
+- As a Senior Engineer, I implement major architectural changes across our in-house email-sending architecture:
-  - Rewrote large-scale Node.js backend for sending millions of daily, personalized emails.
-Reduced code-base by 25% and integrated into a modernized AWS solution for email sending.
+  - I rewrote our Node.js backend for sending millions of daily, personalized emails.
+I reduced code-base by 25% and integrated into a new, modernized AWS solution for email sending that saved us 100k a year.
-  - Introduced best-practices in Java and React apps including Dependency Injection, hooks, and Encapsulation.
+  - Introduced best-practices across various Java and React apps, adding Dependency Injection, hooks, and Encapsulation.
 - Advocate for new technologies: rewrote analytics processing tool from constantly running instance to serverless Lambda, reducing complexity and cost.
 - Lead team process changes: added code review requirements, simplified release process, and challenged existing approaches.
 - Identify and resolve high-impact challenges.
 Right-sized EC2 instances to save 60k a year.
 Automated deployments to shorten release risk.